BOARD OF TRUSTEES

 - The Admissions Committee considers admissions criteria and related matters

-All governors are members of at least one of the committee.
+All Trustees are members of at least one of the committees.
 We also attend public events such as secondary transfer evening, school play performances and music concerts.
-Please come and talk with Governors while you are at these events.
+Please come and talk with us while you are at these events.

-In addition, each Governor is linked to a department or specific area of school such as Child Protection, SEND and the Sixth Form.
-In this role Governors regularly come into school to meet with staff and students.
+In addition, each Trustee is linked to a department or specific area of school such as Child Protection, SEND and the Sixth Form.
+In this role we regularly come into school to meet with staff and students.